jeremy-collette/midistar/README.md

 The following third-party assets are used by (and distributed with or downloaded by) midistar:
  * Fluid SoundFont: Copyright (C) 2000-2002, 2008, 2013 Frank Wen.
+ * Silkscreen font: Copyright (C) Jason Kottke.

+The following third-party MIDI files are used by (and distributed with)
+midistar:
  * Nocturne MIDI: Copyright (C) 1881 G. Schirmer.
- * Silkscreen font: Copyright (C) Jason Kottke.

-Thanks to the developers, creators, and supporters of these projects!
+Thanks to the developers, creators, composers, and supporters of these projects!
 Note that you can see these copyright notices in midistar by running the project with the `--show_third_party` command line flag.

 midistar is written in C++ using code (and shared libraries) that are compatible with Linux, OSX, and Windows.
 However, at the current time, only 64-